EMoniSmall/azurecrashcourse/README.md

 A Beginner's Tutorial to Microsoft Azure

 <h2>Expectations</h2>
-- Set up your Free Azure Subscription
+-Set Up Your Free Azure Subscription

-- Gain an understanding of 3 core services provided by Azure:
+-Gain an understanding of 3 core services provided by Azure:

   - Resource Groups
   - Storage Containers